 Dr. Amala Soumyanath is a professor of neurology in the OHSU School of Medicine.
 She has 30 years of research experience in pharmacognosy, ranging from quality control to preclinical and clinical studies of botanicals.
 Her previous work encompassed botanicals used for diabetes or skin diseases but has focused on botanicals for neurological disorders since 2003.

-Program Director and Administrative Core Lead: Dr. Soumyanath will direct the work of the BENFRA Center, providing leadership and coordination for the timely accomplishment of the Center’s goals.
+Program Director and Administrative Core Lead: Dr. Soumyanath directs the work of the BENFRA Center, providing leadership and coordination for the timely accomplishment of the Center’s goals.

-Project 2 Co-Lead: Dr. Soumyanath will oversee the coordination of chemical and biological evaluation of botanical extracts.
+Project 2 Co-Lead: Dr. Soumyanath oversees the coordination of chemical and biological evaluation of botanical extracts.

-Botanical Research Core Co-Investigator: Dr. Soumyanath will assist with determining product integrity, production of extracts and fractions, and developing analytical methods for botanical-derived compounds in mouse or human plasma, in conjunction with the Bioanalytical Shared Resource Pharmacokinetic Core at OHSU.
+Botanical Research Core Co-Investigator: Dr. Soumyanath assists with determining product integrity, production of extracts and fractions, and developing analytical methods for botanical-derived compounds in mouse or human plasma, in conjunction with the Bioanalytical Shared Resource Pharmacokinetic Core at OHSU.

 Dr. Nora Gray is an assistant professor of neurology in the OHSU School of Medicine.
 She has over 15 years of experience working with rodent models and considerable expertise in the cognitive assessments used in mouse models of aging and neurodegenerative disease.
 Through her post-doctoral training and current work, she also has significant experience working with botanical agents.

 Project 1 Lead: Dr. Gray directs the project, providing leadership and coordination for the timely accomplishment of the project goals.
 She contributes her personal expertise in cognitive behavioral assessments as well as the biochemical measurements of circulating hormone levels.